 Affordable, Upscale, & Safe Medical Detox Located in the heart of Scottsdale, AZ

 Benzodiazepines (Benzos) are a type of medication known as tranquilizers.
-Familiar names include Valium and Xanax.
-They are some of the most commonly prescribed medications in the United States.
-When people without prescriptions obtain and take these drugs for their sedating effects, use turns into abuse.
+Familiar names include Valium and Xanax, some of the most commonly prescribed medications in the United States.
+When people without prescriptions obtain and take these drugs for their sedating effects, use quickly turns into abuse.

 Doctors may prescribe a benzodiazepine for the following legitimate medical conditions:

 Although more than 2,000 different benzodiazepines have been produced, only about 15 are currently FDA-approved in the United States.
-They are usually classified by how long their effects last.
+They are typically taken in the form of a pill, however benzodiazepines can be injected.
+They are usually classified by the length in which their effects last.

 Valor Detox, Inc. is not affiliated with any other treatment center or healthcare organization.